 Beyond your heart rate activity trackers will also count your steps, monitor your calories burned, and even count your ZZZ’s along with you as you sleep.
 You can also use your fitness tracker to monitor your stress levels, and some are compatible with your voice assistant so you can check your stats without touching your wrist.

 There is nothing so satisfying as the downward dog stretch after a long workout, but sometimes you just want to stretch your muscles and not work up a sweat doing cardio.
 That’s where Yoga comes in.

 There’s so many different kinds of yoga available that you’ll never run out of workouts.
 You can choose Bikram, power, hot, or Iyengar yoga for strength, mobility and stability training.
 There’s even yoga classes offered in fields of goats and alpacas, and while I think that’s interesting as I have alpacas and goat of my own, they’re pretty curious creatures who might want to get into your post with you.

 Some forms of yoga will give you a relaxing stretch, while others will really work up a sweat while you tone.
-To do yoga at home you’ll need a yoga mat and, in some cases, resistance bands.
+To do yoga at home you’ll need a yoga mat, yoga accessories, in some cases, resistance bands.

 Fitness and nutrition apps to track what you eat